Arkadiusz Krysik

 Many technology companies build user personas in the early stages of market research.
 For many, these personas have become the cornerstone of any strong marketing strategy.

 Keep in mind that a usable persona is one that goes beyond the physical description.
-This makes sense because to be successful, SaaS business owners must literally walk in their users’ shoes and understand what they are trying to accomplish.
+This makes sense because to be successful, SaaS companies owners must literally walk in their users’ shoes and understand what they are trying to accomplish.
 Once they understand their world, they can build a compelling story about how they can solve their problems.

-After creating a customer persona, conduct extensive market research to gain insight into the needs, and preferences of your potential customers, but perhaps more importantly, the size of your target market.
-This exercise will help you refine your product idea and positioning, develop a solution that meets your customers’ needs, and validate assumptions about profitability.
+After creating a customer persona, conduct extensive market research to gain insight into the needs, and preferences of your potential customers, but perhaps more importantly, the size of your target market

 Step 3: Choose the right approach for building your SaaS

-After coming up with an ingenious and innovative idea and ensuring that there will be a demand for such a service it’s now time for choosing the path forward.
-There are generally three ways of going around building a SaaS company:
+After coming up with an innovative idea and ensuring that there will be a demand for such a service it’s now time for choosing the path forward of your SaaS company.

 Fully in-house bespoke solution